rothos/protocol_1/index.md

 - compare “good” with “good (enough)”—when same; when different?
 - Example: ”have been good to do so" ~= Like, you try to (a) do/will X or (b) have the absence of Q, because it seemed like that would have been good.
 But you find you can't.
 And then you explore whether there's still a part of you, something, somewhere, that's still trying to have (a) or (b) happen.
 - Your generally available set of actions/doing should expand over time, more fine-grain, more differentiated, lighter, omni-directional, multifarious, start-on-dime, stop-on-dime, interleave rapidly.
 They should also ideally become applicable in more and more contexts, more body locations, more phenomenologies, more senses/meanings/etc. Sometimes your available actions will shrink to a point, and that’s ok.
 But generally you want more and more, and more and more subtle, sometimes fast, barely nameable, barely effable, beyond language, and so forth.
 You might sometimes have mental tags or phenomenological tags or verbal tags or “knowing contexts” for them, and that’s great.
 And, there will be times when you’re taking relatively more new and/or unique/one-off/instance-of-themselves/unclassifiable actions/doings.
 (In some sense they’re all unique by virtue of their preconceptual referent and context.)
+- There can be doing on the border between surrender and doing or vice versa, where are you sort of doing but you also surrendered, or vice versa.
+Liminal doing; liminal surrender.

 ##### p3